-How long do bell peppers last (whole and cut) when they are kept at room temperature on a countertop?
+How long do bell peppers last when at room temperature?

-Bell peppers last for a relatively short time when you store them at room temperature.
+Bell peppers last for a relatively short time if they were left out at room temperature.
 Typically, whole fresh bell peppers will not last more than five days.
 That time can be considerably shorter depending on how long has passed since it was harvested.
 Fresher bell peppers will last longer than those that have spent more time in shipping and storage.

 Cutting a bell pepper reduces how long it will last without refrigeration.
-Spoilage is a result of bacterial growth among other things.
-Cutting the bell peppers exposes the inner flesh of the bell pepper to the microbes from the air and the surface of the fruit thus speeding up the rate at which it spoils.
+Spoilage is a result of bacterial growth, among other things.
+Chopping the bell peppers exposes the inner flesh of the bell pepper to the microbes from the air and the surface of the fruit, thus speeding up the rate at which it spoils.
 Enzymes within the fruit that are activated during harvest will also begin the spoiling process.

 The most conservative estimates for how long cut bell peppers can last on your counter aren’t longer than a couple of hours.
-In other words, you should consider tossing your cut bell pepper if it has been out on the counter for longer than two hours.
+Bottom line: You should consider tossing your cut bell pepper if it has been out on the counter for longer than two hours.

-How long do bell peppers last (whole and cut) when refrigerated?
+How long do bell peppers last when refrigerated?

 Cutting bell peppers will greatly shorten their shelf life even in the refrigerator.
 The bacteria will still cause it to spoil but at a slower rate since the lower temperature makes them less active.
 You will get three days at most from cut bell peppers in the refrigerator.

-To maximize their shelf life you should take steps to store them correctly.
-Store your cut bell peppers in a sealable container or you can wrap them in a paper towel to keep them dry and place them in your refrigerator’s crisper drawer.
+To maximize their shelf life, you should take steps to store bell peppers correctly.
+Store your cut bell peppers in a sealable airtight container or plastic bags meant for freezing.
+Freezer bags are widely available at stores.
+Or you can wrap them in a single layer in a paper towel to keep them dry (make sure there is no moisture on the peppers before wrapping) and place them in your refrigerator’s crisper drawer.

-How long do bell peppers last (whole and cut) in the freezer?
+How long do bell peppers last in the freezer?

 Whole bell peppers will last the longest in the freezer.
 When properly frozen, they can last more than a year.
-They can remain safe to eat indefinitely but you should try to eat them within the first year, which is when they are at their best in terms of flavor and appearance.
-The freezer’s ultra-low temperatures slow the enzymatic and bacterial reactions that cause spoilage even more than storing foods in the refrigerator.
+They can remain safe to eat indefinitely, but you should try to eat them within the first year, which is when they are at their best in terms of flavor and appearance.
+The freezer’s ultra-low temperatures (along with the lack of airflow) slow the enzymatic and bacterial reactions that cause spoilage even more than storing foods in the refrigerator.